 <img src=“https://cdn.website.com/path/to/image.png” width=“600” height=“” alt=“alt_text” border=“0” style=“width: 100%; max-width: 600px; height: auto; background: #dddddd; font-family: sans-serif; font-size: 15px; line-height: 15px; color: #555555; display: block;”>

-There’s a lot going on there, let’s break it down:
+There’s a lot going on there, let’s break it down how to avoid these email rendering issues in Outlook:

-Creating a responsive email template in Outlook or sending a responsive HTML email template in Outlook can be tricky: email addresses may not display properly or background images or HTML attributes or tags may not appear correctly.
+Creating a responsive email template in Outlook or sending a responsive HTML email template in Outlook can be tricky: email addresses may not display properly, background images or HTML attributes or tags may not appear correctly, or you may experience myriad other email rendering issues in Outlook.